egel-lang/egel-lang.github.io/SEMANTICS.md

 ## Invariants

-The main task of my interpreter's byte code generation is to maintain all invariants.
+The main task of my interpreter's byte code generator is to maintain all invariants.
 That is: A) The 'stack'/'spine' forms a DAG and B) the results calculated are DAGs too.

 ## Advantages